-Frank Costin - creator of the Amigo - was an automotive pioneer.
-Saying that, he learned a lot of what he knew from the aircraft industry.
-He had been a top aeronautical engineer.
-Costin had then transferred his considerable skill-set to motor racing.
-In the '50s, Lotus and Vanwall benefited directly from his input.
+Frank Costin – creator of the Amigo – was an automotive pioneer.
+That said, he learned a lot of what he knew from the aircraft industry.
+He had been a top aeronautical engineer in his time.
+In the Fifties, Costin shifted his skill-set to motor racing.
+Lotus and Vanwall benefitted directly.
 Indirectly, the ripples of his expertise spread far wider.
-When Costin met up with Jem Marsh, they went on to found sports car maker MarCos.
+When Frank Costin met Jem Marsh, they founded sports car maker MarCos.
 The marque had a unique take on English eccentricity.
-That was fully in keeping with Costin's character.
+That was fully in keeping with Costin\’s character.
 An out and out maverick, he did things his way.
-That certainly extended to his cars' construction.
+That certainly extended to his cars\’ construction.
 Costin liked wood.
-The chassis in Marcos' first sports cars would be made from laminated marine plywood.
+The chassis in Marcos\’ first sports cars were made from laminated marine plywood.

-Over time, Marcos moved to more orthodox chassis.
+In time, Marcos moved to more orthodox chassis.
 That was probably partly as a result of Marsh\’s input.
 Costin, though, was still a believer.
 He sought backing to build a car of his own.
 Enter the Costin Amigo!
-Its monocoque frame was still forged from plywood ... albeit with pine strips bonded on.
-The light weight of the chassis was mirrored by a glassfibre body.
-The finish was seriously smooth.
-The Amigo's shape was sublime.
-Visually - and aerodynamically - it more than cut the mustard.
+Its monocoque frame was forged from, yes, plywood – albeit with strengthening pine strips bonded on.
+The chassis\’ light weight was echoed by a glassfibre body.
+The latter was sublimely smooth – both of shape and finish.
+Visually and aerodynamically, it cut straight to the chase.

-The Amigo's engine, drive-train and suspension were sourced from the Vauxhall VX4/90.
-The car was built close to Vauxhall's Luton HQ.
-Fittingly - given Costin's former employment - it was at an airfield.
-Overall performance for the Amigo was impressive.
+The Amigo\’s engine, drive-train and suspension were sourced from the Vauxhall VX4/90.
+Indeed, the Amigo was built close by Vauxhall\’s Luton HQ.
+Fittingly – given Costin\’s former employment – it was at an airfield.
+And the Amigo\’s performance was jet-plane impressive.
 Top speed was 137mph.
 Handling was high-calibre.
-Only the car's spartan interior let the design side down a tad.
-Doubtless, that contributed to the Amigo's woefully low sales.
+Design-wise, only the spartan interior let the side down a tad.
+It certainly contributed to the Amigo\’s woefully low sales.
 A scant eight units were shifted.
-To be fair to the Amigo, had Frank Costin been more of a marketing man, things may have been much better.
-But, engineering was all he knew.
-The story behind the Costin Amigo, though, was richer than many a car that sold a thousand times more.
+To be fair to the Amigo, had Frank Costin been more of a marketing man, it might have helped.
+To be fair to Frank Costin – engineering was all he knew.
+Anyway – the Costin Amigo story was richer than that of many cars that sold a thousand times more.
 Not that the bank manager would have seen it that way!